Optic Neuritis

 Optic neuritis sometimes causes pain, usually when the eye is moved.

 Although uncomfortable, pain associated with optic neuritis tends to be less severe than that of other nerve conditions which cause pain such as trigeminal neuralgia.
-It typically consists of a sharp stabbing but fleeting type of pain immediately behind the eye.

 Optic neuritis is seldom permanent although it may reoccur.
 The duration of an episode tends to be somewhere between 4 and 12 weeks, although arguably, this may be improved by a short course of steroid treatment.